mor234/Automatic-3d-modeling-from-video/README.md

-# Autonomous 3d modeling from video
+# Automatic 3d modeling from video

 #### project goals.
 this is our final project for Automumos-vihicels, the project is divided into several parts :